Best Disability Insurance Guide

 Disability insurance has been designed to replace income should a qualifying injury or sickness occur.
 Although policies won’t always replace the full income, they can allow you to recuperate around 50-60%, which is usually enough to continue paying bills while maintaining the same standard of living.

-With life insurance, we have a topic that everybody likes to avoid because it involves considering our death or disability in the future.
+Along with life insurance, we have a topic that everybody likes to avoid because it involves considering our death or disability in the future.
 If you don’t have insurance in place, you risk crippling the financial future of your family, and we’ve seen it happen time and time again.

 Types of Disability Insurance